 - To provide excellent training in all aspects of inpatient and outpatient clinical cardiology.
-Cardiologists at Cook County Hospital see patients with an unusually broad range of diseases.
+Cardiologists at Cook County Health see patients with an unusually broad range of diseases.
 The busy inpatient services, including the coronary care unit and the consult service, and the busy outpatient clinics offer fellows ample opportunity for personal experience in the diagnosis and treatment of virtually every sort of cardiovascular condition.
 In addition, didactic sessions lectures, conferences, teaching rounds and one-on-one experience with cardiology faculty ensure that fellows receive a thorough education in cardiovascular disease.

 - To provide excellent training in the selection, performance, and interpretation of noninvasive and invasive diagnostic techniques.
-All standard noninvasive diagnostic techniques are performed at Cook County Hospital.
+All standard noninvasive diagnostic techniques are performed at Cook County Health.
 Fellows obtain extensive hands-on exposure to electrocardiography, echocardiography (including transthoracic, transesophageal, and stress echo), treadmill and pharmacological stress testing, nuclear cardiology, and ambulatory electrocardiographic monitoring.

-- Fellows perform a large number of diagnostic cardiac catheterization procedures as first operator during their training at Cook County Hospital, and also participate in all percutaneous coronary interventional procedures.
+- Fellows perform a large number of diagnostic cardiac catheterization procedures as first operator during their training at Cook County Health, and also participate in all percutaneous coronary interventional procedures.
 Experience in electrophysiology procedures is provided by having fellows spend two months during their training at Rush-Presbyterian-St. Luke’s Medical Center, where they assist in the performance of diagnostic and therapeutic studies.